 Anthony Labib is building a legal practice as part of the firm’s Litigation & Dispute Resolution group.
-His areas of focus include commercial, securities, and insolvency and bankruptcy litigation in the banking and finance, infrastructure and construction industries.
-He also has experience with class actions and product liability matters, as well as with domestic and international arbitration.
+His areas of focus include commercial litigation, securities, insolvency and bankruptcy litigation and class actions in the banking and finance, crypto, infrastructure, manufacturing, and products industries.
+He also has experience with domestic and international arbitration along with cross-border disputes.

 Anthony has appeared before the Ontario Court of Appeal, Superior Court of Justice, Securities Commission and various other tribunals.
 He completed his articles with the firm and has served as in-house legal counsel to IKEA on secondment.